What to do in the mountains when you don’t ski?

 8. Festive or calm après-ski

-Refuge de Bostan in winter
+Refuge de Bostan en hiver

-The mountains, a destination for everyone
+The mountains, a destination for all

 In Haute-Savoie, non-skiers will never be bored.
-Between sporting activities, cultural discoveries, moments of relaxation, and unusual experiences, everyone can find happiness in this enchanting environment.
+Between sporting activities, cultural discoveries, moments of relaxation, and unusual experiences, everyone can find their happiness in this enchanting environment.
 So, don’t wait any longer to discover all the region’s treasures beyond the ski slopes!

 Leave a comment